 - There’s no way to create plugins to extend CMD; your only choice is writing new external apps.

 - CMD can set its foreground and background colors, and … nothing else.
-No different colors for input and output, errors, colorized directories, or ANSI x3.64.
+No syntax coloring, different colors for input and output, errors, colorized directories, or ANSI x3.64.

 - Command line editing in CMD is (extremely) simplistic.

 - Variables in CMD consist of the environment variables and a total of 6 internal variables.
 All of those internal CMD and Windows settings you’d like to query?
 Not from CMD.

 - File viewing is limited to TYPE.
 If you want to display a page at a time, pipe to MORE.
 Want to go back a page, search, scroll up and down?
 You can’t.